LunarDevX/fnote/README.md

   - Date and Id are generated automatically
 - Edit Note
   - Edit title, tag and note
+ - Delete note
+ - Search for one tag

 ## Motivation
 The final task from NCLabs' Python Developer Career Course to show all my learned skills.